junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 Dean clenches the gun tight -- too tight that he can feel the sweat in his palm making the grip slippery -- and holds his breath, while his other hand unlocks the door latch as quietly as possible.
 The sound outside the door stops.
 Dean stops too, just listening.

 He leans his ear on the door.
-Sound is amplified through the solid surface, making everything sound more hollow and distant, as if standing in the middle of a moor, listening to the sound of wind, realizing it's just the sound of air.
+The sound is amplified through the solid surface, making everything sound more hollow and distant, as if standing in the middle of a moor, listening to the sound of wind, realizing it's just the sound of air.
 He hears that sound of air against his ear, waiting, and then hears the sound of breathing.
 A familiar breathing.
 Two nights in and it's already a breathing as familiar as Sammy's.

 Dean opens the door to a tiny crack.
 A paw touches his pants before his eyes can even recognize the shape.
-The black cat -- his Cat -- hugs his leg like he's thrilled to see him again.
+The black cat -- his Cat -- clings to his leg like he's thrilled to see him again, like it's a hug with his paws, but too weak to be a proper one.

 Dean drops the gun on the carpet, kneeling down to hug Cat back tight, kissing the fur on top of his head with eyes closed.
 Only then does he realize it feels wet and he smells rusty iron.